ericwoodruff/rmake/README.md

 As part of the source tree replication, rmake has the opportunity to filter the file list based on certain policies, and even modify the file attributes as they are copied to the remote location.

 **Read-only** - rmake always transfers source files to each remote location as read-only copies (ugo-w).
 In general, a proper build must not modify files checked into source control so rmake will help identify a misbehaving build by forcing 'permission denied' errors to source file writes.
+If you have an explicit need to have some files writeable (`Gemfile.lock` then the `rmake-make` function should `chmod +w` that file).

 **Git/Subversion** - rmake understands both git and svn file status which enables it to enact various filter policies when replicating the source tree to the build location:

 * Default - filters out .git or .svn directories.
 Version control meta-data is usually not needed to perform a build, and the meta-data can contain many large files that slow the initial transfer and waste space at the remote location.
 * Meta - does not filter out .git or .svn version control meta-data.
 Some builds may require this information for build versioning.
 * Pedantic - filters out files that are unversioned, removed or in poor status (i.e. conflicted).
 This emulates building from a hypothetical checkout of the pending commit in the source tree (re: Git index) -- This helps protect against the "I forgot to add some files to version control" case.
-* Base - an extension of the Pedantic filter, without affecting local changes in the source tree, reverts the remote build location to the branch base/HEAD revision -- This help answer the question "Did my changes break the build or functionality or was it like that when I checked out?"
+* Base - an extension of the Pedantic filter, without affecting pending changes in the source tree, reverts the remote build location to the branch base/HEAD revision -- This help answer the question "Did my changes break the build or functionality or was it like that when I checked out?"

 Sanity Checking
 ---------------

-rmake-check allows rmake to assert that a workstation and the remote build locations meet some minimum requirements such as:
+`rmake-check` allows rmake to assert that a workstation and the remote build locations meet some minimum requirements such as:

 * rsync is installed
 * SSH in installed